Aaron David Miller: After government

 In January 2006, Miller became a Public Policy Scholar at the Woodrow Wilson International Center for Scholars, where he planned and participated in programs on the Middle East and Arab–Israeli issues.
 In 2008, he completed his fourth book, The Much Too Promised Land: America's Elusive Search for Arab–Israeli Peace, an insider's look based on 160 interviews with former presidents, secretaries of state, Arabs, and Israelis, American Jews, Arabs, and evangelical Christians on why America succeeded and failed in Arab–Israeli diplomacy over the past 40 years.

 Media and public speaking

 Throughout his career, Miller has made frequent media and speaking appearances as an expert on Arab–Israeli and Middle Eastern issues, including on CNN, PBS, Fox News, the BBC, the CBC, and Al Jazeera.

-In 2005 Miller was a featured presenter at the World Economic Forum in both Davos and Amman, Jordan.
-He has also lectured at Harvard University, Columbia University, New York University, University of California at Berkeley, University of Michigan, University of Virginia, The City Club of Cleveland, Chatham House, and The International Institute for Strategic Studies.

-His articles and op-ed pieces have appeared in numerous publications, including The New York Times, The Washington Post, Los Angeles Times, The Wilson Quarterly, and The International Herald Tribune.

 Awards

 Miller has received the Department of State's Distinguished, Meritorious and Superior Honor Awards.
-Between 1998 and 2000, he was appointed by President Bill Clinton to serve on the U.S. Holocaust Memorial Museum's Governing Council.
+In 1998 he was on the U.S. Holocaust Memorial Museum's Governing Council.
 In 2005, he was awarded the Ellis Island Medal of Honor.

+Personal life

+Miller lives with his wife, Lindsay.
+They have two adult children, Jenny and Danny.
+Danny Miller is the founder of the Psychedelic Society of Brooklyn.